solliancenet/microsoft-postgresql-developer-guide/05_AI/Samples/05-08-AI-Basics/README.md

 ## Exercise 3: Install and configure the `azure_ai` extension

-In this exercise, you install the `azure_ai` extension into your database and configure it to connect to your Azure OpenAI service.
+In this exercise, the `azure_ai` extension will be installed into the database and configured to connect to the Azure OpenAI service.

 ### Task 1: Connect to the database using psql in the Azure Cloud Shell

-In this task, you use the [psql command-line utility](https://www.postgresql.org/docs/current/app-psql.html) from the [Azure Cloud Shell](https://learn.microsoft.com/azure/cloud-shell/overview) to connect to your database.
+In this task, the [psql command-line utility](https://www.postgresql.org/docs/current/app-psql.html) will be used from the [Azure Cloud Shell](https://learn.microsoft.com/azure/cloud-shell/overview) to connect to the database.

-1. You need the connection details for your database to connect to it using `psql` in the Cloud Shell.
-Navigate to your Azure Database for PostgreSQL Flexible Server resource in the [Azure portal](https://portal.azure.com/), and in the left-hand navigation menu, select **Connect** under **Settings**.
+1. In order to connect, the connection details for the database will be required.
+Navigate to the Azure Database for PostgreSQL Flexible Server resource in the [Azure portal](https://portal.azure.com/), and in the left-hand navigation menu, select **Connect** under **Settings**.

     ![The Connect menu item is highlighted under Settings in the left-hand navigation menu in the Azure portal.](media/azure-postgres-connect.png)

-2. With the **Connect** page open, select the **Cloud Shell** icon in the Azure portal toolbar to open a new [Cloud Shell](https://learn.microsoft.com/azure/cloud-shell/overview) pane at the top of your browser window.
+2. With the **Connect** page open, select the **Cloud Shell** icon in the Azure portal toolbar to open a new [Cloud Shell](https://learn.microsoft.com/azure/cloud-shell/overview) pane at the top of the browser window.

     ![The Cloud Shell icon is highlighted in the Azure portal toolbar and a Cloud Shell window is open at the top of the browser window.](media/portal-cloud-shell-postgres.png)